zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

 A non-materialized artifact is a `BaseArtifact` (or any of its subclasses) and has a property `uri` that points to the unique path in the artifact store where the artifact is stored.
-One can use a non-materialized artifact by simply specifying it as the type in the step:
+One can use a non-materialized artifact by specifying it as the type in the step:

 ```python